Communication: Definitions

-Some theorists, like Frank E. X. Dance, consider very broad definitions of communication that encompass unconscious and non-human behavior.
-In this regard, many animals communicate within their own species and even plants like flowers may be said to communicate by attracting bees.
-Other researchers restrict communication to conscious interactions among human beings.
-Some definitions focus on the use of symbols and signs while others emphasize the role of understanding, interaction, power, or transmission of ideas.
+Some definitions are broad and encompass unconscious and non-human behavior.
+Under a broad definition, many animals communicate within their own species and flowers communicate by signaling the location of nectar to bees through their colors and shapes.
+Other definitions restrict communication to conscious interactions among human beings.
+Some approaches focus on the use of symbols and signs while others stress the role of understanding, interaction, power, or transmission of ideas.
 Various characterizations see the communicator's intent to send a message as a central component.
-On this view, the transmission of information is not sufficient for communication if it happens unintentionally.
-One version of this view is given by Paul Grice, who identifies communication with actions that aim to make the recipient aware of the communicator's intention.
-One question in this regard is whether only the successful transmission of information should be regarded as communication.
-For example, distortion may interfere and change the actual message from what was originally intended.
+In this view, the transmission of information is not sufficient for communication if it happens unintentionally.
+A version of this view is given by philosopher Paul Grice, who identifies communication with actions that aim to make the recipient aware of the communicator's intention.
+One question in this regard is whether only successful transmissions of information should be regarded as communication.
+For example, distortion may interfere with and change the actual message from what was originally intended.
 A closely related problem is whether acts of deliberate deception constitute communication.

-According to an influential and broad definition by I. A. Richards, communication happens when one mind acts upon its environment in order to transmit its own experience to another mind.
-Another characterization is due to Claude Shannon and Warren Weaver.
-On their view, communication involves the interaction of several components, such as a source, a message, an encoder, a channel, a decoder, and a receiver.
-Various contemporary scholars hold that communication is not just about the transmission of information but also about creating meaning.
-This way, communication shapes the participant's experience by conceptualizing the world, and making sense of their environment and themselves.
-In regard to animal and plant communication, researchers focus less on meaning-making but often include additional requirements in their definition, for example, that the communicative behavior plays a beneficial role in natural selection or that some kind of response to the message is observed.
-The paradigmatic form of communication happens between two or several individuals.
-However, it can also take place on a larger level, for example, between organizations, social classes, or nations.
-Niklas Luhmann rejects the view that communication is, on its most fundamental level, an interaction between two distinct parties.
-Instead, he holds that "only communication can communicate" and tries to provide a conceptualization in terms of autopoietic systems without any reference to consciousness or life.
+According to a broad definition by literary critic I. A. Richards, communication happens when one mind acts upon its environment to transmit its own experience to another mind.
+Another interpretation is given by communication theorists Claude Shannon and Warren Weaver, who characterize communication as a transmission of information brought about by the interaction of several components, such as a source, a message, an encoder, a channel, a decoder, and a receiver.
+The transmission view is rejected by transactional and constitutive views, which hold that communication is not just about the transmission of information but also about the creation of meaning.
+Transactional and constitutive perspectives hold that communication shapes the participant's experience by conceptualizing the world and making sense of their environment and themselves.
+Researchers studying animal and plant communication focus less on meaning-making.
+Instead, they often define communicative behavior as having other features, such as playing a beneficial role in survival and reproduction, or having an observable response.